 I tried Ruby once.
 I found Ruby interesting language because of a lot of features making the code less verbose.
-One of the awesome features, at least I thought at that time, was possibility to end function call from other function.
-I realised very soon that with many options, it’s actually hard to follow the execution flow.
+One of the awesome features, at least I thought at that time, was the possibility of ending function call from other functions.
+I realized very soon that with many options, it’s actually hard to follow the execution flow.
 And what’s worse, it’s harder to combine libraries together.
-I hated that each library in Ruby had own opinion about how to provide a good interface.
+I hated that each library in Ruby had its own opinion about how to provide a good interface.

 I stayed loyal to Python, which I find awesome.
-It’s not perfect and I can feel your arguments.
+It’s not perfect, and I can feel your arguments.
 I have even my own arguments!
 But I love Python.
-Python can be used almost anywhere and you can find a library for almost anything you can imagine.
-And Python have a Zen of Python.
+Python can be used almost anywhere, and you can find a library for almost anything you can imagine.
+And Python has a Zen of Python.

 If you don’t know about it, run